Nexmo/station/_documentation/voice/voice-api/guides/websockets.md

 The WebSocket is an endpoint in the same way that a phone or SIP address is.
 This means it is a participant in your call and not a passive monitor like a recording.
 If you connect a WebSocket to a conference call, or a third-party in a 1-1 call, the audio it receives is a mix of all the audio in the call.
 It is not possible to receive a single leg of the conversation via the WebSocket.

 The Nexmo Voice API acts as the client when establishing the WebSocket connection.
-As the application developer you need to make a compatible server available to accept this connection and handle Nexmo Voice API WebSocket protocol JSON messages and the audio sent as binary messages.
+As the application developer you need to make a compatible server available to:

+* return an NCCO instructing Nexmo to connect to your WebSocket endpoint
+* accept this WebSocket connection
+* handle JSON text-based protocol messages
+* handle mixed call audio binary messages

 ## Connecting to a WebSocket

-To instruct Nexmo to connect to a WebSocket you provide a `connect` action with an `endpoint.type` of `websocket`.
+To instruct Nexmo to connect to a WebSocket your applicaiton server must return an [NCCO](/voice/voice-api/guides/ncco) when requested from your Nexmo Application's [answer_url](/voice/voice-api/guides/call-flow#answer-url-payload).
+In order to do this the NCCO must contain a `connect` action with an `endpoint.type` of `websocket`.
 For example:

 ``` json
 [